vuwnevska/test_task/stock_test_connector/README.rst

 Usage
 =====

-After service configuration addon will generate job's to update products list and state of which can be found in Job Queue
+After service configuration, the addon will generate jobs to update product list and state which can be found in the Job Queue

 Bug Tracker
 ===========